B-T-D/pyinstaller_running_times/README.md

 4. Python program bundled into Pyinstaller executable using single-executable approach

 # Background
 I became casually familiar with pyinstaller when I used it to bundle some Python scripts here and there.
-In [the pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/), I read about the difference between one-folder bundling and one-file bundling, and became curious whether there would be an observable difference in running times between a program bundled into a single folder versus one bundled into a single file.
-So I decided to try running a deliberately slow program in different pyinstaller configurations, and directly measure it's running time.
+In [the pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/), I read about the difference between one-folder bundling and one-file bundling, and became curious whether running times would be different based on the bundling method.
+So I decided to try running an identical, deliberately slow program in different pyinstaller configurations, and measure its running time.

+For the slow program, I used a recursive algorithm that computes Fibonacci numbers in exponential time complexity.
+As a control and sanity check against the bundled pyinstaller programs, I also timed the same algorithm implemented in a compiled C program.

+Along the way, I noticed I could also measure the computational overhead involved in using a Python subprocess to run a C program.
+So out of curiosity, I timed that too.

 # Results
 * Observed no significant or even consistent running time difference between the three Python-based implementations of the algorithm